-Fast SCSI - A SCSI data transfer standard that allows a rate of up to 10MB/sec.
+Fast SCSI - A SCSI data transfer standard which supports a rate of up to 10MB/sec.

-Fast Wide SCSI - A SCSI data transfer that allows a rate of up to 20MB/sec.
+Fast Wide SCSI - A SCSI data transfer which supports a rate of up to 20MB/sec.

 Flash ROM - A type of ROM chip that will retain its data until erased.
 It can be erased or reprogrammed by supplying it with +12V of voltage.
 See ROM and EPROM.